Image Support

 images

 Allocate or reuse a buffer where you can read the image data.
-Beware of the image’s stride, which is how it was when the image was saved.
+Be careful to properly handle the image’s stride and stride2. stride

 images

-You will need to read and decode the compressed image data using a standard jpg or png library.
+You will need to read and decode the compressed image data using a standard implementation.

 image/video